Coflnet/HypixelSkyblock/README.md

 You can find a bare bone example frontend inside the file `test_frontend.html`.
 It has no UI and you have to interact with it via the console and the `sendData` comand.
 1. Copy the script
-2. make sure you use the hosted backend if you are not running it locally
+2. Make sure you use the hosted backend if you are not running it locally
 3. Open the file in chrome
-3. Open the brwoser console
+3. Open the browser console
 4. Try `sendData("filterFor","ASPECT_OF_THE_END")`